Summer intensives are great way to improve your technique, make new friends, and they’re an absolute must if you’re a serious ballet dancer.

 3. Be Thankful.
 Intensives are tough, but don’t forget to be thankful for the opportunity to network, make new friends, and grow as an artist.

 4. Take Care of Your Body.
 During your summer intensive, your body will be sore, joints will ache, and you’ll be at your greatest risk for injury.
 Make sure to monitor any excessive pain or aches, and don’t always push yourself to 150%.
 Stretch regularly, use those therabands, and a foam roller.
 Also, as fun as staying up late with your new friends might be, make sure to get a good nights sleep.
-Your body will need it.
-Houston Car Accident Lawyer can also help you out in claiming compensation in case of accidental injuries.

 5. Set Goals.
 Create achievable goals for yourself for your summer intensive and track your progress.
 This will ensure that by the end of your summer intensive that you will have a sense of accomplishment.
 Bonus: Set a daily goal for yourself.
 Whether it’s nailing down a technique or step, or making a great connection.